DroidSoul/NYTimesSearch/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+1, add snackbar at the beginning of app launch while check if interenet is avaialbe.
+Display different message depending on internet status
-1, add snackbar at the beginning of activity, though not elegantly 2, add end datea and reset button
+2, if internet is available, add top stroies at the begging of app launch 3, add end date and reset button in filter fragment
+4, add progress bar

 ## Video Walkthrough